What are Futures? They Are the Most Liquid Instrument Around

 Futures on financial assets like equity indices and currencies are sometimes cash settled.
 That means the difference between the trade price and the delivery price is settled in cash rather than by delivering the underlying instrument.
 Physical products like rice, corn or soybeans are usually settled by physical delivery.

 How Futures Are Traded: Online is Easiest

-Before going any further in this futures trading – how to guide, it’s worth looking at how the futures market actually works.
+Before going any further in this futures trading – how-to guide, it’s worth looking at how the futures market actually works.
 Futures contracts are traded on exchanges.
-While some exchanges still have trading pits where traders by and sell in person, most are now 100 percent electronic.
+While some exchanges still have trading pits were traders by and sell in person, most are now 100 percent electronic.
 What that means is that anyone trading via the internet has the same technology at their disposal as any professional trader.

 How Margin Trading Works: Margin gives you Leverage